zhengying-liu/autodl-contrib/README.md

 Note that in this case, no **metadata** is provided and no train/test split is done yet.
 However, these two files suffice to construct a valid dataset for AutoDL challenge.

+**Isabelle: why do you have inconsistent instructions: sometimes there is a train/test split and sometimes not**

 WARNING: as no informative extension name is provided, the dataset will considered to be in `.csv` (!!!) format, as is the case for all datasets in AutoML format.

+**Isabelle: this should not be allowed.**

 ## Check the Integrity of a Dataset
 We provide a Python script `dataset_manager.py` that can automatically